 In this section, we will cover the things that you will do the day before the install takes place.
 If at any time you have questions feel free to reach out to your training manager and I am sure they will be more than happy to help you.
 Take your time and take plenty of notes.
 Good Luck!

 When it comes to loading materials from our lot (also commonly called sides) you have to make sure that the in/out form is used properly.
-When an IPM gives you a project packet it will have the material list, the work order, and the in/out form.
-You will go to the lot and collect the things listed on the in/out form and then sign it and circle out.
-Once you have done this take the form to the IPM so that they can count the materials and sign off on it as well.
+When an IPM gives you a project in Rooflink it will have the material list (OPM OUT) and the contract.
+You will go to the lot and collect the things listed on the in/out form and then.
+Once you have done this take the materials to the project and unload them for the and sign off on it as well.
 Once the order is signed off on take the in/out form and make a copy of it and place it in the "battery box" of the trailer.
 (You will only do this if you are in a branch that OPM's do not pull their own trailers.
 Make sure to snap a picture of the material in the trailer and of the in/out sheet then upload it in Acculynx for the project showing the form is fully filled out and signed by your direct supervisor.
 If you have any questions about filling these orders get with your IPM so that they can walk you through it step by step.

 The Intro Call